The Problem

 The sounds played by sprite collisions (i.e. bird eats bug) are simple FMOD events, played in various sequences, transposed by a number of semitones, as determined by algorithm and musical key.
 Although not part of the FMOD Interactive Music System (bonus notes are defined as sound effects), the game code controls playback timing and pitch to create the desired musical results.

 The Air Level bird "tweet" and Land Level rat "squeak" are the simplest events possible, providing basic "here's a sample, play it" functionality.
-The Air Level butterfly event is slightly more complex, in that there are two events (one for Major, one for minor) each of which contain three fluttery flute samples of chord inversions in C. When a butterfly is caught, the code determines which event to play (daytime for Major, nighttime for minor)
+The Air Level butterfly event is slightly more complex, in that there are two events (one for Major, one for minor) each of which contain three fluttery flute samples of chord inversions in C. When a butterfly is caught, the code determines which event to play (daytime for Major, nighttime for minor) and then one of the three samples is played at random, transposed to the current key as necessary.
+Thus, eating a butterfly will produce one of 18 different sounds, depending on its color, and when it was caught.

 The Land Level frog "licks" event contains 6 samples, and triggers one in sequence each time the event is played.
 When the first frog is eaten, the first sample is played, which is a melodic sequence appropriate for the first terrain.
 In the next terrain, when the frog is eaten, the second sample is triggered, and so on.

 The Sea Level plankton consists of a sample modified by the FMOD Echo effect.
 Setting the Delay and Decay rates to 250ms produces a pleasing sonar-like tone.
 If I had baked the effect into the sample, the echo would change each time the event was played at a different pitch (higher = faster, lower = slower).
-By using the FMOD effect, the ping-ng-ng-ng rate remains the same for every event,
+By using the FMOD effect, the ping-ng-ng-ng rate remains the same for every event, thus often syncing serendipitously with the tempo of the music, which happens to be 120 BPM (two beats per second).

 FMOD Integration